strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 An application, running on the same cluster, produces messages to an Apache Kafka topic and all the data are consumed by Kafka Mirror Maker in order to be mirrored to the remote Azure Event Hub instance.

 On the other side there is the Azure Event Hub namespace, on the Microsoft Azure Cloud, where an Event Hub is filled by the messages mirrored from the corresponding Apache Kafka topic.
-This messages trigger the Azure Functions platform to do the actual processing.
+These messages trigger the Azure Functions platform to do the actual processing.
 For people who don't know about Azure Event Hub, it could be a little bit confusing and not really clear what an Event Hub "namespace" or just an Event Hub mean and how to compare them to an Apache Kafka cluster and topic; it will be clarified in the Event Hub related paragraph of this blog post.

 For simplicity, we are going to use a simple Kafka console producer for sending data on the on-premise Apache Kafka cluster and a simple Azure Function application which actually just logs every message received from the Event Hub.